Call us: 0800 843 752Free shipping for orders $150 or over

 5 from 1 customers

 Beilschmiedia tarairi, commonly known as the Taraire tree, is a unique, NZ native tree.
 Its prominent feature are the masses of olive-like, purple fruits through autumn and winter which are favoured by birds.
 Also of interest are the leaves, which, when young are covered in red-brown hairs which disappear as the tree ages.
-Taraire grows to about 10 m tall and 7 m wide and has a smooth, brown trunk.
-Beilschmiedia tarairi tree is commonly grown as a specimen, added to mixed plantings in larger gardens, or simply planted to attract birds.
+Taraire grows to about 20 m tall and 7 m wide and has a smooth, brown trunk.
+Taraire thrives in well-drained, fertile soils and prefers full sun to partial shade.
+While it can tolerate light to moderate frosts once established, young trees benefit from protection against harsh conditions.
+Its slow growth rate makes it ideal for long-term landscaping projects, including ecological restoration, park plantings, and as a specimen tree in larger gardens.

 beilschmiedia-taraire-7